DavonGT/interpreter/README.md

 # Interpreter

 ## Introduction
-This repository contains an interpreter for a custom programming language.
+This repository contains an interpreter for a custom programming language(dl "davonLang").
 The interpreter reads (and executes) the code written in this language.

-## Features
-- Syntax parsing
-- Error handling
-- Variable management
-- Control flow support

 ## Installation
 To install the interpreter, clone the repository and navigate to the project directory: